MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 manager: shellyha
 ---

-# Subscription churn prediction (preview) sample guide
+# Subscription churn prediction sample guide

 We'll walk you through an end to end example of subscription churn prediction using the sample data provided below.